fathym/eac/docs/getting-started/01 - overview.md

 npx open-cli README.md
 ```

-With the README.md file open, add some basic markdown and then save `Ctrl+S` your file changes :
+With the README.md file open, add some basic markdown and then save `Ctrl+S` your file changes:

 ```markdown
 # Welcome to our Blog